 Merit Scholarship Essay Guidelines

-Create an essay based on the 2017-2018 NEHS Common Reader, Sebastian Barry's On Cannaan's Side, as part of the scholarship application process (maximum of 850 words).
+Create an essay based on ONE of the two 2018-2019 NEHS Common Readers, Gail Tsukiyama's The Samurai's Garden and Celeste Ng's Everything I Never Told You, as part of the scholarship application process (maximum of 850 words).
 Select one of the prompts suggested for the book as the basis of your essay.
 The essay should reflect an understanding of the text, meet the requirements of the prompt, and must be the independent work of the writer.
 Evidence of plagiarism will disqualify any applicant.

 - The audience reading your essay will know the novel; while you are expected to reference and quote from the text, a retelling of the story in a traditional "book report format" will disqualify the essay from consideration.

 - Essays must follow the Modern Language Association style guidelines as defined in the MLA Handbook for Writers of Research Papers (latest edition).

 - Quotations and references to the novel are expected, with appropriate documentation.

 - If only the text being discussed is referenced in the essay, use internal documentation, citing the title and author; subsequent page references should be parenthetical.
 If other research is done and cited, then a Works Cited page should be included with the submitted essay.
 MLA format guidelines should be utilized.

 - Use 12 point Times Roman or Times New Roman font, and double space your essay.

 - Total word count should not exceed 850 words, including quotations and references.